 Service dog training can be broken into three sections:

 Manners training involves teaching your future service dog how to consistently behave day-to-day for the safety of the handler, other people and, of course, themselves.
-These are often passive behaviours i.e. the dog does not need to be told what to do, or what not to do each time.
+These are often passive behaviours i.e. the dog does not need to be told what to do, or not do, each time.
 They know how to behave due to consistent prior training.
 Some examples include ignoring strangers, overlooking dropped food and walking politely through doorways.

 Public access training